smartie-tien/test/general.md

 **Throughput**

 This tab opens a dialogue window that allows the end user to change the read/write settings of the different DynamoDB tables.
 This way the user can optimise the resources to be cost-efficient by opening the floodgates when files need to be processed and lower the settings afterwards.
+There is no limit to increase the throughput speed, but for decreasing the throughput speed there is a **maximum of 4 times per day**.

 <p align="center">
   <img src="Web_Throughput.png">